 The Drake Foundation: uniting sport, science and society

-The Drake Foundation is a not-for-profit organisation committed to understanding and improving the health and welfare of sports players through scientific research and collaboration.
-Launched in 2014, we have already invested over £2 million into research funding and open access resources that unite sport, science and society.
+The Drake Foundation is a not-for-profit organisation committed to understanding and improving the health and welfare of people impacted by head injuries, including sports players and IPV survivors, through scientific research and collaboration.
+This research will also inform the understanding of neurodegenerative diseases in the wider population, and hopefully ultimately one day enable us to mitigate against disease risk.
+Launched in 2014, we have already invested over £2.2 million into research funding and open access resources that unite sport, science and society.

 We started our work in rugby union, where 2016/17 season statistics demonstrated concussions to be the most common of all match injuries with 169 concussions recorded across the season.
-Having now launched projects in both active and retired professional rugby union players, we have also expanded our reach to launch research projects in professional football.
+Over the years since we began our work in this area, the issue of sport and head injury has gained increasing attention from across the globe and a range of sports.

 The aim of all our research and educational projects is not only to affect positive change in professional sport, but also to consider how findings can be translated into grassroot sports settings and may benefit wider society.